eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

            ))}
 ```

-Now if you go to `localhost:8000` you should be able to go to `/hype` page, see menu buttons change according to active page, and it should look like this;
+Now if you go to `localhost:8000` you should be able to go to `/hype` page and the see menu buttons change according to the active page, like so;

 ![add hype page](assets/add-hype-page.gif)

-Let's see what happens if we make an bad request that graphql doesn't accept.
-For example change the query and add a value which ServiceArea doesn't have.
+Let's see what happens if we make a bad request that GraphQL doesn't accept.
+For example, change the query and add a value that ServiceArea doesn't have.

 **src/pages/HypePage.tsx**